Legal sports betting in Colorado is off to a strong start, with a robust online and retail market exploding across the state beginning in May of 2020.

 These offers can be worth $1,000 in some cases, so they are worth taking advantage of even if you primarily plan to bet in person at the casino.
-You’ll find CO sportsbook sign up bonuses in a couple of different common formats.
-Risk-free bets provide you the opportunity to place a large wager without risking you own bankroll.
+You’ll find CO sportsbook sign-up bonuses in a couple of different common formats.
+Risk-free bets provide you the opportunity to place a large wager without risking your own bankroll.
 Other Colorado sports betting deposit bonuses will be structured as a deposit match.
 These welcome offers will match your deposit with extra funds, in some cases doubling your bankroll before you place a single wager.

 Here are the best CO sportsbook sign up offers:

 |PointsBet||Two Risk Free Bets up to $2000||Bet Now|